Control Theory and Experimental Design in Diffusion Processes: Partial Observations

 In this section, we propose a simple approximation strategy aimed at overcoming these difficulties.
-We also comment on our implementation of maximum likelihood estimation, which we use for estimating $\theta$, and provide some theoretical justification for the approximation strategy in the context of linear systems.
-We assume throughout this section that the dynamics has been time-discretized (see Sect.~\ref{sect:Full Observations}) to yield a sequence of state vectors $\xbold_0, \xbold_1, \cdots, \xbold_T$, and that every $\tau$ steps a noisy observation is made, yielding the observation vectors $\Ybold = (\ybold_1,\ldots,\ybold_{n})$~, where $n=T/\tau$ is the number of observations.
+We also provide some theoretical justification for the approximation strategy in the context of linear systems.
+We assume throughout this section that the dynamics have been time-discretized (see Sect.~\ref{sect:Full Observations}) to yield a sequence of state vectors $\xbold_0, \xbold_1, \cdots, \xbold_T$, and that every $\tau$ steps a noisy observation is made, yielding the observation vectors $\Ybold = (\ybold_1,\ldots,\ybold_{n})$~, where $n=T/\tau$ is the number of observations.
 Furthermore, we assume that a noise model $p(\ybold|\xbold)$ is given.
-The assumption of periodic observations is for simplicity only and can be easily relaxed.
+The assumption of strictly time-periodic observations is for simplicity only and can be easily relaxed.